 For this exercise to work at this best, actually ask the people around you the first list of questions, rather than just filling out your perception of their answers.

-To bring your next steps to life, you need to maximise your relationships externally to your employer (as well as internally).
+To bring your next steps to life, you need to maximize your relationships externally with your employer (as well as internally).
 So many of us let our external network slip when we get comfortable in a company or a job, but this is a source of competitive advantage to you if you invest in it.

 The people who have regular contact with a broader base of people outside of their employer are more valuable to that employer because they bring insight and intelligence that many others won’t.
 They are also more marketable because they know more people and are able to use those relationships for future work opportunities.

 - Who have I enjoyed working with in the past that I’ve lost contact with?

 - Who have I met and really meant to catch up with, but just haven’t made the effort?

 - Who is a favorite former manager or senior stakeholder, and where are they now?

 - Who has great energy, great ideas, or is always doing something interesting I could learn from?